ioPUF+: A PUF Based on I/O Pull-Up/Down Resistors for Secret Key Generation in IoT Nodes

-In response to these limitations, we introduce ioPUF+, which incorporates a novel PUF primitive that generates unique fingerprints for Integrated Circuits (ICs), specifically, microcontroller ICs commonly used in IoT nodes, by measuring the values of the pull-up and pull-down resistors connected to the IC's input–output (IO) pins.
+In response to these limitations, we introduce ioPUF+, which incorporates a novel PUF primitive that generates unique fingerprints for Integrated Circuits (ICs), specifically, microcontroller ICs commonly used in IoT nodes, by measuring the values of the pull-up and pull-down resistors connected to the IC's input-output (I/O) pins as demonstrated in Figure~\ref{iot_security_overview}(e).
 Our approach is based on the observation that, in many IC designs, the pull-up/down resistor values exhibit substantial inter-device variation while showing much smaller intra-device variation across repeated measurements.
 By leveraging these resistor values, the proposed PUF primitive produces device-specific responses without requiring custom circuitry or new IC fabrication, as pull-up and pull-down resistors are already integral to the IO structures of most COTS microcontroller ICs.
 Moreover, unlike SRAM PUFs, which restrict response generation to the boot phase, the responses here can be generated at any point during device operation.
-Consequently, ioPUF+ based secret keys can be derived on need basis and can be securely erased from memory after use, improving security of the keys.
+Consequently, ioPUF+ based secret keys can be derived on a need basis and can be securely erased from memory after use, improving the security of the keys.

 In this work, we present the design and implementation details of our proposed PUF primitive, including techniques for reliably measuring the pull-up/pull-down resistor values on IC I/Os and the associated algorithm for generating responses from these measurements.
 We also perform a detailed characterization of these responses across several devices to evaluate the quality of the primitive using standard PUF metrics such as reliability, stability, uniformity, and uniqueness.
 Beyond introducing a new PUF design, ioPUF+ also details the methods and implementation steps required to convert raw PUF responses into cryptographically usable secret keys.
 Finally, we demonstrate a practical use of our work, securing device-to-device communication, where data transfers between the devices are protected using AES encryption with ioPUF+ derived secret keys.